modelearth/localsite/start/README.md

 # Getting Started

-Create a website using markdown with GitHub for free hosting.
+### Create a website using markdown with free GitHub hosting

-The localsite framework is designed to allow multiple Github repos (using React,&nbsp;Vue, etc.) to communicate using hash values.
+[The Localsite Framework](https://github.com/localsite/localsite/) is designed to allow multiple Github repos (using JQuery, React,&nbsp;Vue, etc.) to communicate using hash values.

 Place the <a href='https://github.com/localsite/localsite/'>localsite</a> repo within the root of your local web folder, along with other repos that reference it.

 ## 1. Start a localhost server on your computer

-Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost:
+OPTION 1: Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost:
+(This first option may not work on some computers.)

 	python -m http.server 8887